- FRITZ!Box 7430

 Requirements for Mesh WiFi steering

 Starting with FRITZ!OS 7.10, FRITZ!Boxes, FRITZ!Powerlines with wireless support, and FRITZ!Repeaters all support Mesh WiFi steering.
 Mesh WiFi Steering is already enabled in the factory settings.
 To take advantage of the benefits of Mesh WiFi steering, FRITZ! products must be integrated into the Mesh and use the wireless settings of the Mesh Master.
-Wireless devices must fully support the wireless standards 802.11k and 802.11v.
+The wireless device must fully support the wireless standards 802.11k and 802.11v.

 For Mesh WiFi steering, both frequency bands of the Mesh Master must have identical wireless network names (SSIDs).
 If they currently have different wireless network names, give both of the frequency bands the same wireless network name.
 Then, enable the option "To improve data transmission, wireless devices can be switched automatically [...] in the Mesh" in the FRITZ!Box user interface under "Wireless > Radio Channel" in the section "Radio Channel Settings > Additional Settings".